 If I am going through foreclosure, is a short sale even an option?

 YES, it is.
-In fact, the bank will be more than happy to work with you on a short sale because, again, it saves them money in most cases to sell the house rather that to 'own it' themselves.
+In fact, the bank will usually be more than happy to work with you on a short sale because, again, it saves them money in most cases to sell the house rather that to 'own it' themselves.
 It is to the bank's advantage, and yours, to work out a short sale.
 Typically a lender will immediately halt foreclosure proceedings to consider a short sale offer for a California property.

 Until the short sale is completed, can I continue to live in my home?